Lemon pastry cream featured image

 2. Taste test.
 Sample the cream (be cautious; it’s hot) and add more sugar or lemon juice if necessary.

-3. (Optional) Strain: If you want to get rid of the lemon zest or there are lumps or cooked egg bits in your pastry cream, pour it through a strainer into a bowl to achieve a uniform texture.
+3. (Optional) Strain: If you want to get rid of the lemon zest or there are lumps or cooked egg bits in your pastry cream, pour it through a strainer into a bowl to achieve a silky smooth texture.

 1. Cover and chill.
 Place plastic wrap directly on the surface of the pastry cream to prevent a crust from forming.
 Leave it at room temperature for at least 30 minutes to cool slightly.
 Then refrigerate (covered) until you’re ready to use it.